 - Water play, bubbles, foamy soap , bath paints and empty bottles for pouring.

 - Rice, lentils, pasta and dried beans for pouring.
 Never use black beans or kidney beans, as they are toxic until cooked.

-These are things that will help calm and stimulate your children and in turn keep your sanity intact.
+These are things that will help calm and stimulate your children and in turn keep your well-being intact.
 Above all, they are fun and children learn through what they experience in their environment.